Scam websites are using that green https padlock to fool you

 Criminals can use security features too

-And scammers who want to trick you into entering sensitive information can put a green padlock on their websites too, and they're doing it more and more.
+Scammers who want to trick you into entering sensitive information can put a green padlock on their websites too, and they're doing it more and more.
 When PhishLabs began collecting data in early 2015, less than half a percent of phishing websites sported a padlock.
-It climbed quickly, up to about 24 percent in late 2017 and now more than 49 percent in the final quarter of 2018.
+The number climbed quickly, up to about 24 percent in late 2017 and now more than 49 percent in the final quarter of 2018.

 It makes sense that scammers would be using the padlock more and more, said PhishLabs Chief Technology Officer John LaCour.
 That's because it's gotten easier and cheaper for website creators to use an encrypted connection, thanks to pushes from cybersecurity experts at Google, Electronic Frontier Foundation and other tech heavyweights.